top of page

 When you shop at Martinsville Market, you are not supporting a single farm or a single family - you are supporting Midcoast Maine.

-We believe that no single farm can or should produce it all.
-Instead, each farm should focus on those products uniquely suited to their site and the knowledge and interests of the farmer.
-Here at Martinsville Market, we grow only the most perishable products at our farm - mainly lettuce, tomatoes, herbs, eggs, and flowers.
-We source additional products from other local producers, including meats and dairy from Grace Pond Farm in Thomaston, vegetables and fruit from Beth's Farm Market in Warren, breads from Atlantic Bakery in Rockland, and many more.
+At Martinsville Market, we believe that no single farm can or should produce everything.
+Instead, each farm thrives by focusing on products uniquely suited to their land, knowledge, and passion.
+On our own farm, we grow only the most perishable items—flowers—ensuring they are as fresh as possible.
+For everything else, we partner with trusted local producers: meats and dairy from Grace Pond Farm in Thomaston, vegetables and fruit from Beth’s Farm Market in Warren, breads from Atlantic Bakery in Rockland, and more.
+When you shop at Martinsville Market, you’re supporting the hardworking families that make Midcoast Maine a truly special place.

 bottom of page